djkormo/k8s-AKS-primer/docker/k8s-in-docker-desktop/README.md

 ![Cluster info](cluster-info.png)

-For new k8s user lets try to use cluster from GUI instead of cli (kubectl)
+For new k8s users: lets try to control the cluster from GUI instead of cli (kubectl)

 ### Adding dashboard